dn-m/Structure/README.md

 [![Build Status](https://travis-ci.org/dn-m/Structure.svg?branch=master)](https://travis-ci.org/dn-m/Structure)

 Algebraic and data structures in Swift 4.2.
-The `Structure` package consists of three modules.
+The `Structure` package consists of four modules:

 ## Destructure
 Module which includes a single extension of `Collection`, which breaks it into a `head` and `tail` for functional-style recursive implementations of algorithms.